Ziesjoem

-Ziesjoem! (pronounced: ZEE-SHOOM) are a Dutch music group of folk songs and popular music from Maastricht in the Netherlands.
+Ziesjoem, stylized with an exclamation mark as Ziesjoem! (pronounced: ZEE-SHOOM), are a Dutch music group of folk songs and popular music from Maastricht in the Netherlands.
 The group are locally known for their catchy, singalong music style and their costuming themes.
 The group currently consists of Marly Van Herpen, Jos Van Herpen and Roger Stijns.

 History

-Before Ziesjoem
+Formation and Vol mèt goud gelaoje (Loaded Full with Gold)

+Originally, the group consisted of six members: Mario Verhoeven, Ingrid Paulussen, Henny and Eric Hoses and Marly and Jos van Herpen.

-Jos Van Herpen, was originally an occasional singer on boats part of Rederij Stiphout canal cruises in Maastricht.
-Eventually he asked a number of people he knew to join him as a singing act which led to the formation of Ziesjoem in 1986.
-Originally, the group consisted of 6 members: Mario Verhoeven, Ingrid Paulussen, Henny and Eric Hoses and Marly and Jos van Herpen.
-The sea shanties they sang were originally performed with a live orchestra, however they were eventually replaced with Maastricht singalongs.
+Jos van Herpen started as a singer on the boats of Rederij Stiphout in Maastricht.
+Eventually, he asked a few acquaintances to join his singing act, forming Ziesjoem! in 1986 and starting out performing sea shanties accompanied by a live orchestra.
+The sea shanties were replaced over time by their own songs in Maastrichts; the matching costumes, however, remained.

-First album: "Vol mèt goud gelaoje (Loaded Full with Gold)

 Due to the difficulty of having a live orchestra on hand during performances, Ziesjoem used music recorded in a studio, which most often occurred at performances away from the boats they performed on.
-As their popularity grew with audiences, their manager Nico van Wieringen who had also started his own recording company, CL Productions in Maastricht, arranged for their first record in his studio "Vol mèt goud gelaoje" (Galleon Full of Gold), referring to the groups pirate theme at the time.
+As their popularity grew with audiences, their manager Nico van Wieringen who had also started his own recording company, CL Productions in Maastricht, arranged for their first record in his studio Vol mèt goud gelaoje (Galleon Full of Gold), referring to the groups pirate theme at the time.
+The group became popular during the Maastricht carnival when they won the Mestreechs Vastelaovendsleedsje in 1996 with the song "Drei daog laank verlore".